Belgian Introductory Visit to Germany

 The last event of the introductory visit was a German-Belgian conference on the future of the European Union with the presence of parliamentarians and academics from both countries.Filed under Belgian Royals

-Tagged Belgian Installation 2013, Bilateral Relations, Chancellor Merkel, European Union, Germany, King Philippe of the Belgians, President Gauck of Germany, Prime Minister Di Rupo of Belgium, Queen Mathilde of the Belgians.
+Tagged Belgian Installation 2013, Bilateral Relations, Chancellor Merkel of Germany, European Union, Germany, King Philippe of the Belgians, President Gauck of Germany, Prime Minister Di Rupo of Belgium, Queen Mathilde of the Belgians.